How Contractors Get More Leads in 2026: A Contractor Lead Generation Guide

 Sources

 A lead is only worth what you do with it.
-The fastest contractor to send a clear, professional quote usually wins the job, even against a lower bid that shows up two days later.
+The fastest contractor to send a clear, professional quote usually wins the job, even against a lower bid.

 SimplyWise Editorial